keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Amazon always reserves five IP addresses within a subnet.
 The first four IP addresses and the last IP address of each subnet CIDR block will always be unavailable for use.

 ### Network Access Control Lists:
 - Network Access Control Lists (or NACLs) are like security groups but for subnets rather than instances.
-The main difference between security groups and NACLs is that security groups are *stateless*, meaning you can perform both allow and deny rules that may be divergent, depending if traffic is inbound or outbound, for that rule.
+The main difference between security groups and NACLs is that security groups are *stateful*, meaning you can perform both allow and deny rules that may be divergent, depending if traffic is inbound or outbound, for that rule.
 - The following table highlights the differences between NACLs and Subnets.

 | NACL | Security Group |